sounkou-bioinfo/RBCFLib/README.md

 # RBCFLIB

 **RBCFLib** provides a minimalist and GWAS-VCF centric R wrapper for `htslib` and `bcftools`, enabling efficient manipulation of BCF/VCF genomic data files directly within R. The package includes bundled bcftools source code that is compiled during installation, then executes bcftools commands as optimized subprocesses through a C interface that handles piping, error capture, and process management.
+Some other convenience functions for common tasks are also provided including a custom index re-implementing the [`Seqminer2`](https://github.com/zhanxw/seqminer) vbi index format for fast random access.

-The goal that motivated **RBCFLib** is to provide a minimalist and performant R-based GWAS-VCF conversion and analysis tool as an alternative to existing sumstats manipulation tools, such as the very good [{MungeSumstats}](https://github.com/Al-Murphy/MungeSumstats), by leveraging the speed of [`bcftools munge`](https://github.com/freeseek/score).
-Unlike library-based approaches, RBCFLib executes the full bcftools CLI as optimized subprocesses, ensuring compatibility with all bcftools features and plugins while maintaining high performance through efficient process management and piping.
-For more comprehensive and performant BCF/VCF I/O options in R, consider [{vcfppR}](https://github.com/Zilong-Li/vcfppR) or [{VariantAnnotation}](https://github.com/Bioconductor/VariantAnnotation).
+The goal of **RBCFLib** is to provide a minimalist infrastructure for performant R-based GWAS-VCF conversion and analysis tool as an fast and low dependency alternative to existing sumstats manipulation tools by leveraging the speed of [`bcftools munge`](https://github.com/freeseek/score).

-**Currently in the box:**
+RBCFLib executes the full bcftools CLI as optimized subprocesses, ensuring compatibility with all bcftools features and plugins while maintaining high performance through efficient process management and piping.

 -   **BCFTools Executable Wrapper:** Execute any `bcftools` command directly from R using `BCFToolsRun()` - the package bundles the complete bcftools executable and runs it as optimized subprocesses with full error handling and output capture.
 -   **Piping and Pipeline Support:** Create complex data processing workflows with idiomatic R syntax
     -   **`BCFToolsPipeline`**: Chain multiple bcftools commands in efficient pipelines, with automatic process management and piping handled in optimized C code for maximum performance
 -   **Download Reference Genomes:** download human reference genomes and liftover files files with `DownloadHumanReferenceGenomes` .
--   **BCFTools Score Plugin wrappers:**
-    -   **`BCFToolsMunge`**: Convert summary statistics to GWAS-VCF format
-    -   **`BCFToolsScore`**: Compute polygenic scores using genotype data and weights
-    -   **`BCFToolsLiftover`**: Convert variants between genome assemblies
-    -   **`BCFToolsMetal`**: Perform meta-analysis on GWAS-VCF files
-    -   **`BCFToolsPGS`**: Compute polygenic score loadings (requires CHOLMOD, this is checked at install time)
-    -   **`BCFToolsBLUP`** : compute blup
+-

-For more details on these methods, refer to the BCFTools Score documentation: https://github.com/freeseek/score

 -   **Version Information:** Retrieve `htslib` and `bcftools` library versions using `HTSLibVersion()` and `BCFToolsVersion()`.
 -   **Utility Functions:** Access the path to the bundled `bcftools` executable via `BCFToolsBinaryPath()` and the plugins `BCFTOOLS_PLUGINS()` installation directory